ipsmmehta/Office-Management-System/README.md

 # OMS
 Office-Management-System advanced
-Office-Management-System is a [PHPMySQL project] with both admin and multiple user profiles with different-2 permissions.
+Office-Management-System is a [PHPMySQL project] with admin and multiple user profiles having different-2 permissions.

 Installation